anthonysecco/WiCAN-Ford-Transit/README.md

 This guide assumes you have WiCAN connected to the OBDII, joined it to your Wi-Fi network, have it communicating with your MQTT broker, and enabled AutoPID mode.
 You may likely already have some standard PIDs working.

+## Standard PIDs

+1) Naviate to **Automate** tab
+2) Select ECU Protocol **6- ISO 15765-4 (CAN 11bit/500K)**
+3) Scan for PIDs
+4) Add the PIDs of your choice.
+Not all work correctly.
+Refer to [PID List](https://github.com/anthonysecco/WiCAN-Ford-Transit/blob/main/PIDs.md)) to see what's been tested.

-### Add Vehicle Profile
+### Vehicle Specific (Profile)
-1) Download the JSON file here for the Ford Transit.
+1) Download the JSON file [here](https://github.com/anthonysecco/WiCAN-Ford-Transit/blob/main/2021-Ford-Transit-North-America.json) for the Ford Transit.
 2) Navigate to **Automate** tab.
+3) Scroll to Vehicle Specific and **Enable**
-3) Upload vehicle profile JSON
+4) Upload vehicle profile JSON
+5) Select Vehicle model from drop-down
-4) Click 'Submit' to make the upload PIDs active.
+6) Click 'Submit' to make the upload PIDs active.
 This will reboot the WiCAN.

+After applying, specific initialization and additional PIDs will show below.
+Next configure MQTT.

 ### Configure MQTT
 You will need to instruct WiCAN on the topic you wish data to be posted.
 You may use the topic provided in the this YAML file or one of your own choosing.